 Did you notice that the dining room is striped bare of all its fall finery?
 That’s because Christmas is in the house!
 LOL I’ll be sharing my Christmas dining room soon!

-To fully appreciate the change in the bookcases, take a look at the before.
+To fully appreciate the change in the bookcase, take a look at the before picture.
 These are cheap-o bookcases that had a waxy, fake looking cherry stain on them.
-Their most redeeming quality is that the shelves are solid wood, so they don’t sag under the weight of a lot of books.
+Their most redeeming quality is that the open shelves are solid wood, so they don’t sag under the weight of a lot of books.